Mohamed-hassan-data/Mohamed-hassan-data/README.md

 ## About

+## About

-I work with transactional business data — cleaning it, exploring it, and building interactive dashboards on top of it.
-My focus is retail and sales analytics: how sales, profit, discounting and product mix behave across categories, products and regions.
+I work with business data across different domains — cleaning it, exploring it, and building interactive dashboards on top of it.
+My focus is turning raw transactional data into clear insights: trends, performance, and patterns across categories, products, and regions.

 ---